mia-platform/miactl/docs/30_commands.md

 	"localPath": "./someImage.png"
 }
 The localPath can be absolute or relative to the file location.
-The image will be uploaded along with the marketplace item.
+The image will be uploaded along with the Marketplace item.
 Before being applied, the "image" key will be replaced with the "imageUrl" referring to the uploaded image.
 You can retrieve the updated item with the "get" command.